Triangle Piercing FAQ Info by APP Certified Piercers in NYC

 • VCH Piercing: Vertical, passing through and under the clitoral hood but not under or through the clitoris.

 The area is prepped thoroughly via alcohol or povidone iodine.
 A professional piercer marks the appropriate points with a single-use sterile surgical marker.
-The area is pierced using a sterile, single-use, disposable needle, sometimes braced by a NRT or other various instruments.
-The piercer will then install sterile, implant-certified barbell through the newly created piercing channel and threads on the bead.
+The area is pierced using a sterile, single-use, disposable needle, sometimes braced by a NRT or other instruments.
+The piercer will then install sterile, implant-certified barbell through the newly created piercing channel and thread the bead.
 Extreme precision is required.

-While pain is often considered person dependent, however, it is considered one of the more painful genital piercings since it passes through a dense band of tissue.
+While pain is subjective, it is considered one of the more painful genital piercings because it passes through a dense band of tissue.
 The pain is intense but short-lived.

 Healing typically takes 3 to 6 months, though some may take longer depending on aftercare and individual healing speed.